Jpegz0/astre/README.md

-# astre
+# ASTRE
-A modular game framework for 2d tile-based games
+A modular game framework for optimised 2d games